vcu-swim-lab/stack-intheflow/README.md

 ![Search](https://i.imgur.com/Rt5tYun.gif)

 ### Automatically Generate Queries from your Code
 Take your automation one step further by having StackInTheFlow generate queries for you.
-Either generate a query from an editor tab or select a block of code, then right-click and select AutoQuery!
+Either generate a query from an editor tab or select a block of code, then right-click and select Auto Query!

 ![Auto](https://i.imgur.com/yB7fH5N.gif)